 Explanation: Noise pollution can cause various health impacts on humans and other organisms.
 This health impacts leads to various issues like reduced in the mental health, hearing loss either temporary or permanent, loss in efficiency and many more.

-4. What is the dB of threshold of hearing?
+4. What is the dB of a threshold of hearing?

-5. What is the dB of threshold of pain?
+5. What is the dB of a threshold of pain?

 Explanation: Threshold of pain is described as the maximum level in which one can sustain the noise after this the noise and cause several health related issues and it even damage the hearing capacity permanently or temporarily.